nbyouri/blog/_posts/2014-07-06-pkgsrc-intro.md

 		checks the whole pkgsrc tree, list all explicitly broken packages for example
  - pkg_chk:

-		checks pacakge versions and update if necessary
+		checks package versions and update if necessary
  - pkg_tarup:

 		create archives of installed programs for later use on other machines or backups